 Your fridge and freezer needs to be able to keep the cold in to operate as efficiently as possible.
 If the seal is failing or broken then the unit will have to work harder to keep the temperature stable, using more energy and costing you more money.

 To test your seals, put a piece of paper between the door and close it, if the paper falls you need a new seal (it’s worth trying this in each corner and in the middle of all four sides of the door).

-New seals can range from £15 for universal ones that you measure and fit yourself, up to £80 for device/manufacturer specific ones than can simply be replaced.
+New seals can range from £15, for universal ones that you measure and fit yourself, up to £80 for device/manufacturer specific ones that can simply be replaced.

 - Fix drips and leaks (potential saving: £20 per year per leak/drip)